mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     if any problems are found.

   * `edit`:
-    Open all of Homebrew for editing.
+    Open all of Tigerbrew for editing.

   * `edit` <formula>:
     Open <formula> in the editor.